Ada-Developers-Academy/core-unit-2/api-3-database-models-read/read-all-books.md

 SELECT * FROM books;
 ```

 SQLAlchemy provides us a similar pattern.
 The instance of `SQLAlchemy` that we created in `db.py` and stored in the `db` variable, acts as our connection to the `hello-books-development` database.
-Our `db` object has a method `select` that we can use to select records from a database:
+Our `db` object has a method `select` that we can use to build a query to select records from a database:

 ```python
 query = db.select(Book)
 ```

+This method returns a `Select` object, not the models themselves.
+We need one more piece of code to retrieve the models that our query is selecting.

 ### !callout-info

 ## Foreshadowing: Our queries can get more complex

 Just like with SQL's `WHERE` clauses, we are able to add on to a `select` statement to build more complex queries.
-For now we are using the statement above to select everything in the `books` table, but later in the Building an API series we will see more complex queries!
+For now we are using the statement above to select everything in the `books` table, but later in the Building an API series we will see more complex use cases!

 ### !end-callout